 Even some fruits are better for you than others.
 For example, pears and apples are lower in sugar than papaya and pineapple.
 Instead, eat “good” carbs like fibrous whole grains, vegetables, and beans that slowly digest into your bloodstream.
 The slower the digestion of these “good” carbs, the less hungry you’ll be throughout your day.

-Now that you know what it takes to achieve results, you can begin to take your body’s appearance to the next level.
-No more time constraints due to a busy schedule and lack of energy because now you have the proper tools to transform your body and save time.
+Now that you know what it takes to achieve results, you can begin to take your body’s appearance to the next fitness level with a great workout program.

 It is not necessary to spend up to two hours on a workout.
 Simply pinpoint your body type and implement a nutrition and exercise plan that reflects an endomorph, ectomorph, mesomorph, or any combination of the three.